-In the European landscape of the youth sector, there is a growing understanding of the role that the youth sector has for young refugees, both in terms of contributing to their participation and inclusion through youth work, or contributing to improving their life conditions through policy cross-sectoral co-operation or developing a better understanding of the phenomena young refugees are part of, through youth research.
+In the European landscape of the youth sector in particular, there is a growing understanding of the role that the youth sector has for young refugees and migrants, by contributing to their participation and inclusion through youth work, by supporting their situation through co-operation with different sectors, and by developing a better understanding of the experiences of young refugees and migrants, through youth research.

-Identify gaps in intervention for further planning and development in the youth and other fields.
+- Identify gaps in intervention for further planning and development in different fields.

 Profile of participants

 The seminar will involve 60 participants, with the following profiles:

 - Working for public authorities or non-governmental organisations and other non-state actors, at all levels, from European to local, with a relevance for working with young refugees and migrants